 And it was one thing to expect that kind of anger around my more “controversial” posts (like this one, in which I condemned former President Trump’s decision to send federal agents to my hometown of Portland).
 But when I get that kind of vitriol and abuse because I decided to develop a snickerdoodle cookie recipe without cream of tartar?
 Yikes.

 I don’t really have anything more to say other than what I’ve already said before: putting up with these crazy standards and toxic expectations feels very different from all the reasons why I started Hummingbird High in the first place.
 I don’t have any answers yet, but one thing I do know is that I want to spend less time on social media moving forward.
 I want to find better ways to connect with the folks worth connecting with outside of Instagram, and even on Hummingbird High, too.
 What that means yet—I’m really, really not sure.
 I’ve already started restricting the ability to DM me to certain hours of the day.
 But let me know if you have other ideas!
 Should I focus less on the recipes and more on the storytelling (like what you see in these monthly posts) again?
 Or vice versa—do I just provide the recipes without the life stories, ads, and go bankrupt?
-Do I double down on Patreon?
 Should I start a newsletter or a substack for posts like this one?
 Or do I simply shrivel up and die to become reborn as a bland, opinion- and personality-less recipe developing algorithm?
 You tell me.

 In Case You Missed It: New Recipes